Beat a new year credit card debt hangover and start the year financially fit

 1. Make a list of all your debts

 Be honest with yourself.
 Did you overspend this silly season?
-Take notes about what you’d do differently, and use tools like MyBudget’s Christmas Budget Template to plan ahead for next year.
+Take notes about what you’d do differently, and use tools like MyBudget’s Christmas Budget Calculator to plan ahead for next year.

 2. Create a realistic budget

-A good budget is your best ally when it comes to tackling debt.
+A good budget is your best ally when it comes to tackling short-term debt, managing holiday debt and creating a realistic debt payoff plan.
 Start by:

 Identify areas to cut back